 What are the seven sections of a dissertation?

-This is the second of three lessons about Dissertations.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Dissertations.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss the overall dissertation structure

 – Explore the common elements of a dissertation

 – Consider additional elements which may be added